kylechu0731/wp1121/hw1/README.md

 ### Launch
 At first, please `git clone` this repository into your computer.

-Then, rename the file `backend/.env.example` to `backend/.env`, and fill in
+Then, rename the file `backend/.env.example` to `backend/.env`, an fill in

 ```env
 PORT = 8000